 |

-Zenith 715 Tombstone (1933)
+Zenith 715 (1933)

 As the 1930's progressed, radio cabinet design went away from the Gothic cathedral style to the tombstone.
 Early tombstones would have touches of cathedral design.
 With a rounded arch at the top and ornate grilles along with the straight, majestic "skyscraper" influence, this radio has it all, top of the line for Zenith in 1935.
 The 715 is an eight-tube, standard broadcast only radio.
 The receiver is one of the best made in 1933.
-Standing 20 inches tall with an 8-nch speaker, this radio is impressive in stature and performance with volume to spare.
+Standing 20 inches tall with an 8-inch speaker, this radio is impressive in stature and performance with volume to spare.
 We replaced all of the capacitors with modern equivalents.
 The resistors and tubes were checked and replaced where necessary.
 A new power cord, audio input cable, antenna lead and safety fuse were installed.
 The tuning meter is very active.
 Gary knocked it out of the park with a stellar refinish.
 The butt Walnut front accentuated with the maple top strip and inlay along the pilasters is gorgeous.
 The original chassis, knobs, dial scale and speaker are with the set.
 This rare, perfect Zenith can be yours!
 They ain't makin' 'em anymore folks!
 20"H x 16"W x 9-1/2"D.

 $1,195.00.
-(1600503)
+(1600526)

 |